goromlagche/goromlagche.github.io/_posts/2021-10-31-sql-injection-and-prepared-statements.md

 It is a server-side object that can be used to optimize performance, reducing/eliminating SQL injection attacks.

-Postgresql support PREPARED statement, you can read more about it [here](https://www.postgresql.org/docs/9.3/sql-prepare.html)
+Postgresql support PREPARED statement, you can read more about it [here](https://www.postgresql.org/docs/9.3/sql-prepare.html).

-Let us fire up the psql shell and use PREPARED statements
+Let us fire up the psql shell and use PREPARED statements.

 ![bind_query](/assets/images/bind_query_2021-11-07-03:25:20.png)

-We can check the pg log
+We can check the pg log.

 ![pg_log_1](/assets/images/pg_log_1_2021-11-07-03:22:08.png)

 Back to rails.
-How do we achieve this using ActiveRecord Well ActiveRecord has [find_by_sql](https://api.rubyonrails.org/v6.1.4/classes/ActiveRecord/Querying.html#method-i-find_by_sql) method, which helps us with this.
+How do we achieve this using ActiveRecord?

+Well ActiveRecord has [find_by_sql](https://api.rubyonrails.org/v6.1.4/classes/ActiveRecord/Querying.html#method-i-find_by_sql) method, which helps us with this.

 ![find_by_sql](/assets/images/find_by_sql_2021-11-07-03:11:15.png)

-Let us check the pg log
+Let us check the pg log.

 ![pg_log_2](/assets/images/pg_log_2_2021-11-07-03:33:47.png)